helenmand/TDT4310/exercises/LAB_1.md

 1. What are your thoughts on the usefulness of this representation?
 Can you think of a way to improve it?

 2. How could you use this technique to compare sentences with each other?

+# Implementation notes
+As a final part of the lab, I want you to briefly discuss your approach to the implementation task.
+This could be things you had to learn, difficult parts of the lab, etc.